 A long strangle is made up of a long call option and a long put option purchased out-of-the-money with the same expiration date.
 The combined cost of the long call and long put defines the maximum risk for the trade.

-The long strangle will capitalize on a large move in either direction and/or an increase in implied volatility.
+Long strangles capitalize on a large move in either direction or increased implied volatility.
 The potential profit is unlimited beyond the debit paid to enter the trade.

 The long strangle payoff diagram resembles a “U” shape.
 The maximum loss on the trade is defined at entry by the two long options contracts’ combined cost.
 The potential for profit is technically unlimited, though a large move in one direction before expiration is required.
 The net profit from the long strangle would be the credit received when closing the position minus the premium paid for the options at entry.
 The break-even point for the trade is the cost of the two contract’s premium above the call option’s strike or below the put option’s strike.

-For example, if a stock is trading at $100 and a long strangle could be entered by purchasing a $105 call and $95 put.
+For example, if a stock is trading at $100, a long strangle could be entered by purchasing a $95 put and $105 call.
 If the strangle is purchased for $5.00, the stock would need to be above $110 or below $90 at expiration to make money.
 If the stock closes between $105 and $95, both options will expire worthless and result in the maximum loss of -$500 per contract.

-The long strangle is simply a long call and a long put purchased simultaneously above and below the current stock price for the same expiration date.
-For example, if a stock is trading at $100 a long call could be purchased at the $105 strike price and a long put could be purchased at the $95 strike price.
+The long strangle is simply a long call and a long put purchased above and below the stock price for the same expiration date.
+For example, if a stock is trading at $100, a long put could be purchased with a $95 strike price and a long call could be purchased with a $105 strike price.

 The further out from the stock price the options are purchased, the less money the strangle will cost, but a larger move from the underlying stock will be needed.
 Higher priced assets will have more expensive premiums.
 Higher volatility will also equate to higher option prices.
 The longer the expiration date is from trade entry, the more the options will cost.

 A long strangle looks to capitalize on a sharp move in stock price, implied volatility, or both.
-If the underlying asset moves far enough before expiration and/or implied volatility expands, the trade is exited by selling-to-close the two long options contracts.
+If the underlying asset moves far enough before expiration or implied volatility increases, the trade is exited by selling-to-close the two long options contracts.
 The difference between the cost of buying the premiums and selling the premiums is the net profit or loss on the trade.

-Typically, long strangles are exited before expiration because an investor will want to sell the options before the extrinsic value disappears.
+Typically, long strangles are exited before expiration because an investor will want to sell the options while they still have extrinsic value.

-Long strangles benefit from an increase in the value of implied volatility.
+Long strangles benefit benefit when implied volatility increases.
 Higher implied volatility results in higher option premium prices.
 Ideally, when a long strangle is initiated, implied volatility is lower than where it will be at exit or expiration.
-Future volatility, or Vega, is uncertain and unpredictable.
+Future volatility, or vega, is uncertain and unpredictable.
 Still, it is good to know how volatility will affect the pricing of the strangle options.

-Long strangles can be rolled up or down, or out to a later expiration date if the stock price or implied volatility has not moved enough to realize a profit.
+Long strangles can be rolled out to a later expiration date if the stock price or implied volatility has not moved enough to realize a profit.
 To roll out the long strangle, sell-to-close (STC) the current position and buy-to-open (BTO) a new position for a later expiration.
-The new strangle may be at the same strike prices or adjusted up or down to reflect any stock price changes.
+The new strangle may be at the same strike price or adjusted up or down to reflect any stock price changes.

 The downside to rolling out long options is that the roll will most likely cost money and, therefore, increase the original trade risk.
-The risk is still defined, but the additional debit will not only create a higher potential maximum loss, but also require the underlying stock to move more to exceed the break-even point.
+The risk is still defined, but the additional debit will create a higher potential maximum loss and require the underlying stock to move more to exceed the break-even point.